cleecoloma/reading-notes/Code-102/class-06.md

 * The assignment operator in JavaScript is "=".
 It assigns a value to variable.
 It is not a "equal to" operator.
 4. What is information received from the user called?
 * Its called input.
 There are two ways to receive an input: prompt and confirm.

+> Additional Notes
+1. What are the 3 important basic data types?
+* Numbers
+* Strings (text characters)
+* Boolean (true or false)

+2. Conditional Statements: if, if/else, if/else if